Dardanelle pontoon bridge: Construction (1890–1891)

 By January 1891, the boats of the pontoon bridge were built and placed in position.
-In April, the bridge washed away.
+The bridge opened for traffic on April 1, 1891.
+Later that month the bridge washed away.
 Unlike the pontoon bridge at Pine Bluff, which was washed away by the first high water and never rebuilt, the bridge at Dardanelle would be rebuilt, reassembled, and/or repaired after every flood until it was replaced by a steel and concrete structure nearly 4 decades later.

 Jacob L. Shinn of Russellville, who owned a steam ferry that operated at the Dardanelle river crossing, was granted an injunction early in the first week of January 1891 restraining the pontoon bridge company from using his land on the north side of the river as an approach to their bridge.
 After a bill passed in the general assembly authorized the construction of bridges across rivers, the injunction was lifted at the request of the bridge company so that they could finish the bridge.
 Shinn's compensation would be limited to just a couple of acres.
 An appeal to the Supreme Court was docketed and dismissed February 27, 1892.

 On April 21, 1891, all pontoon boats and most anchoring pilings were swept away during high flows on the Arkansas River.
 A few days later, the pontoon bridge owners announced that the bridge would be rebuilt and that they "would not be caught napping" when the next big rise in the river came.

 In July 1891, the pontoon bridge was opened to keep it from being washed away.